Veene Sheshanna: Musical style

 Until the late 19th century, the veena would be held vertically as while being played.
 Not unlike the sitar, the gourd would rest in the lap of the player, who would sit cross-legged while performing.
 Sheshanna established a new convention by keeping the veena in a horizontal position while playing it.
-That is the way it is now played.

 Sheshanna seems to be the originator of what is now the known as the Mysore style of playing the veena.
-This style is characterised by the two fingers being used alternately to press the string to the frets.
-They are kept separated from each other most of the time.